adithya2204/turtlebot3-multirobot-setup-guide/readme.md

 sudo nano /etc/netplan/50-cloud-init.yaml
 ```

-change the current SSID and password if connecting to a new network
+Change the current SSID and password if connecting to a new network

 2. Apply the changes: